Yuranuch/rsschool-cv/cv.md

 I changed my direction of activity and became a professional web developer.

-From 2015-2018, I worked part-time on freelance, as a site layout specialist.
+From 2015-2019, I worked part-time on freelance, as a site layout specialist.

 Then I began to study the react and redux, I really liked it, reviewed many videos and read the documentation.

-I also completed a 6-month react study course.
+I also completed a 7-month react study course.
 After the courses I got a job as a developer in Moscow IT company 'MAP', I work the for 6 month.
-Then I canged my job and got a job as a devoleper in Minsk IT company 'Abiatech'.
+Then I canged my it and got a job as a front-end devoleper in Minsk IT company 'Abiatech'.
 I'm still working here.

 ## My Education: